umarcham/Teachly/code_explainer_architecture.md

 For large buffers like:
 - `char buf[4096]`

-I added a truncation rule:
+A truncation rule is applied:
-- Show first **10 bytes**
+- show first **10 bytes**
-- Then show `...` to keep the UI clean
+- then show `...` to keep UI clean
-This maintains correctness while preventing UI overload.
+This maintains correctness while preventing overload.

 ---